 David Banwell

 Somerset farmer Dave Banwell has 50 years’ experience in the field – quite literally!
 He left school at 16 and has been faming ever since.
 Dave has a keen interest in conservation and environmental issues and has studied sustainable farming techniques across Europe, including research trips to Poland, France and Holland.
-He brings a wealth of technical expertise and regularly advises the team on organic farming issues.
+He has worked with The Farming & Wildlife Advisory Group (FWAG) and participated in European collaborations for habitat management, for which he has collected several awards.
+He is also a core member of Reimagining the Levels, which takes practical action to promote climate resilience in Somerset.
+Dave brings a wealth of technical expertise and regularly advises the team on organic farming issues.

 Joe Kentish